Visual Artist | Visual Anthropologist | Storyteller of Human–Nature Relationships

 Participatory & Community Art

-Collaborative processes where children and communities co-create knowledge.
+Collaborative processes where children and communities co-create knowledge systems.

 Archaeology, Memory & Time

-Using archaeological thinking to explore continuity, change, and lived experience.
+Using archaeological thinking to explore continuity, change, and lived experiences.

 Teaching Practice

-For nearly two decades, I have created research-driven workshops and learning programmes for children, educators, and cultural institutions.
+For nearly two decades, Anagha has created research-driven workshops and learning programmes for children, educators, and cultural institutions.

 Institutions & Collaborations

-I have been invited to conduct workshops, lectures, and educator trainings by leading academic and cultural institutions, including:
+Anagha has been invited to design and conduct workshops, lectures, courses and educator trainings by leading academic and cultural institutions, including:

 -